pickles-dev/ansible-role-generate-ssl-cert/README.md

 remote server, and the certificate will be copied back to the Ansible controller for distribution to other hosts.

+This role was forked from the great freedomofpress.generate-ssl-cert to add a Common Name (CN) subject to the generated certificate.

 Requirements
 ------------